chimeziriobioha/15-Days-Of-SQL/README.md

-I recently learned the language behind the ORM's I've been using to work with databases all the while.
-The beautiful and very important `Structured Query Language - SQL`.
+I have acquired a crucial skill: **Structured Query Language (SQL)**, after relying solely on Object-Relational Mappers (ORMs) in my previous projects.

-I employed the [15 Days of SQL](https://udemy.com/course/15-days-of-sql) course by [Nikolai Schuler](https://linkedin.com/in/nikolai-schuler) to guide me through it, and I'm putting the learning journey/practices up here as a reference point for myself and anyone who may find it helpful.
+To guide my learning, I completed the [15 Days of SQL](https://udemy.com/course/15-days-of-sql) course by [Nikolai Schuler](https://linkedin.com/in/nikolai-schuler).
+I’m sharing my journey and practices here as a reference point, both for myself and anyone who may find it helpful.

-The files inside the `/Commands` folder contain my learning practices ***from day-2-learning to day-15-learning***, going from simple to complex.
+The files inside the `/Commands` folder contain my learning progress, ***from day 2 to day 15***, gradually moving from basic to advanced concepts.

-The `pagila-master.zip` and `flight_database.zip` files contain the SQL to build the databases used for the learning purpose.
-This is PostgreSQL based.
-The build can be done in PGAdmin's Query Tool by opening up and running `pagila-insert-data.sql` and `flight_database.sql` after extracting them from the zip files.
+The `pagila-master.zip` and `flight_database.zip` files include SQL scripts for building the databases used throughout the course.
+These are PostgreSQL-based, and you can build them in PGAdmin's Query Tool by running `pagila-insert-data.sql` and `flight_database.sql` after extracting the contents from the zip files.

-From `day 5 learning` up, the commands switch between the two databases multiple times in one file.
-This is something you can re-arrange by yourself if you find it annoying switching back and forth.
-I left it that way because that's the order in which I wrote the commands - which is progressive.
+Starting from `day 5`, the commands alternate between the two databases within the same file.
+If you find switching between databases inconvenient, feel free to reorganize the commands.
+I left them in the original sequence as that reflects the natural progression of my learning.